 Relapse can be dangerous, and it’s important for anyone in recovery to understand the risks of returning to drug use.
 Some people who decide to use again aren’t cautious enough to start with a small dose and risk overdosing by taking more than they can handle.
-Others may expose themselves to dangerous situations or abuse or engage in risky behaviors under the influence.
+Others may expose themselves to dangerous situations, abuse, or engage in risky behaviors under the influence.

 It’s easy for someone who relapses to fall into depression and dread the thought of enduring recovery again.

-However, this type of situation may be the final push a person struggling with an addiction needs to make real positive changes in his or her life.
-It’s important to try and view a relapse as a learning opportunity.
-The sudden shock of a life-altering relapse can help a person realize the need for more significant changes in his or her life.
+However, this type of situation may be the final push a person struggling with an addiction needs in order to make real positive changes in his or her life.
+It’s important to try to view a relapse as a learning opportunity.
+The sudden shock of a life-altering relapse can help a person realize the need to make more significant changes.

 A Valuable Wake-Up Call

 A relapse could lead to a person waking up in a jail cell, a hospital bed, a stranger’s house, or even on the street in the aftermath of using again.
-Alcohol relapse may cause severe illness that may be life-threatening in some case.
+Alcohol relapse may cause severe illness that may be life-threatening in some cases.
 Relapses often happen due to specific triggers or influences, and these experiences may help a person identify the people, places, and stressors that push them toward drug use.
 For example, a person in recovery may not want to admit that his or her romantic partner is a bad influence until the partner encourages or enables a relapse.
-Going forward, the person who relapsed will now know that his or her partner is not a reliable source of support or healthy influence.
+Going forward, the person who relapsed will now know that this individual is not a reliable source of support or able to be a healthy influence.